strandjs/SOC_Analyst_Labs/courseFiles/tools/Rita.md

 ```bash
 rita view <datasetname>
 ```
-This command will open a menu that should look similar like the one below:
+This command will open a menu that should look similar to the one below:

 [](./attachments/rita_view.png)